AniketRoyC/YTDL_Gooey/README.md

 For some godforsaken reason, having the Filepath display as a ```Label``` just completely refused to function.
 Changed it to an ```Entry```, and the exact same code worked perfectly.
 If someone reads this in the future and knows why, please tell me.
 I wasted 20% of today's coding time on this.
 I guess you can enter filenames manually now too if you want, as a consequencey of the entry.

+**28-Sep-2021**
+Long time no see.
+Spring 2021 got pretty hectic, and I haven't touched this code since mid-January.
+Hopefully, I'm going to get this project back on track, if for no other reason than to finish what I started.
+Expect small updates/additions throughout the Fall 2021 semester.

 ## Conventions

 Padding - add it to the ```.grid``` command